-Figure 7: Huon Valley's Municipal Area Residential Electricity Use.
+Figure 7: Central Highlands Municipal Area Residential Electricity Use

 Source: Southern Tasmanian Councils Authority, 2018.
 Data sources: TasNetworks, 2018.
 NB: Electricity use is represented as kilowatt hour (kWh).
 One kWh is equal to one unit on electricity bills.
 This includes both commercial and industrial facilities to protect the identification of facilities at a local level.
+The increase in 2012-13 is due to an increase in electricity use data provided by TasNetworks, due to additional Pay As You Go data being measured and added in that single year.
 The TasNetworks data is sourced from legacy business systems and includes a variation between 2006/07 and 2007/08 for reasons unknown.
-The increase in 2012-13 is due to an increase in electricity use data provided by TasNetworks, due to additional Pay As You Go data being measured and added in that single year (with some historic data included).

-Average residential electricity use per household decreases from 2013-14 to 2015-16 are influenced by factors such as price signals, the implementation of the carbon price (2012 to 2015) and increasing electricity costs, as well as the use of more energy efficient appliances and materials through government programs.
-These drivers increase consumer awareness of energy costs and energy actions to drive energy savings in commercial premises and the home.
+Residential electricity use per meter decreases from 2013-14 to 2015-16 are likely to be influenced by factors such as price signals, the implementation of the carbon price (2012 to 2015) and increasing electricity costs, as well as the use of more energy efficient appliances and materials through Commonwealth and State Government information and grant incentives.
+These drivers increase consumer awareness of energy costs and energy actions to drive bill savings in the office and home.